Protecting and restoring landscape, water and nature

 - Being an expert, astute and agile at identifying and securing investments and grants.

-- Having a rigorous risk-based approach to business management that enable agile and focussed
+- Having a rigorous risk-based approach to business management that enable agile and focussed interventions that maximise return and deliver value for money.

-interventions that maximise return and deliver value for money. - Securing improved, sustainable work premises by 2030.
+- Securing improved, sustainable work premises by 2030.

 - Collaborating with partners by:

-- Working with other National Landscapes (and National Parks) to lobby and secure national and
+- Working with partners to lobby and secure national and local policies that better protect and conserve the natural environment.

-National Landscape. - Being an active participant in the Chichester Harbour Investment and Adaptation Plan.
+- Being an active participant in the Chichester Harbour Investment and Adaptation Plan.

-- Forming international partnerships with like-challenged organisations to share ideas and
+- Forming international partnerships with like-challenged organisations to share ideas and develop co-operation.

 Resourcing Our Strategy